HeapSpace/website/content/blog.en.md

 ---
 {{% section red %}}
 # Blog & News

-Critical reviews and empowering ideas.
+We are thinking critically and we want to hear your opinion.
 {{% /section %}}

 {{% section %}}

-Sorry, we don't have any blog content in English.
+Sorry, we don't have any blog content in English yet.

 {{% /section %}}